wp-plugins/scrapeazon/readme.txt

 * Your Amazon.com Associate ID has not been set or is incorrect.
 * You have not allowed enough time for your keys or IDs to propagate at Amazon.com.
 * Your AWS Access Key ID and Secret Key are associated with an incorrect Amazon.com Product Advertising API account.
+* Your AWS Access Key ID and Secret Key are not root keys.
-* Your site's HTTP client (cURL or fopen wrappers) was not able to connect to the Amazon API.
+* Your site's HTTP retrieval client was not able to connect to the Amazon API.
 * Your site has sent too many requests per second to the Amazon Product Advertising API and Amazon has throttled your access.
 * Your site caches the pages that display reviews for an extended period of time (longer than 24 hours).
 * Your site's server date, time, or time zone are not properly configured.

 If you know that reviews exist for the product you specified, ensure that the ASIN/ISBN-10 you provided in the shortcode is correct.
 Also, ensure that you are not viewing a previously cached version of your page that does not contain the shortcode.

-It is also possible that you have configured ScrapeAZon to use a Web retrieval method that is not available in your environment.
-By default, ScrapeAZon attempts to use cURL.
-If cURL is not enabled in your environment, you can try to use file_get_contents() instead by selecting the checkbox on the Settings page.
-However, if neither cURL nor fopen wrappers is supported by your PHP installation, you will not be able to use ScrapeAZon.

 = How do I style the iframe? =